 There are other lovely memorials throughout the National Mall and surrounding area, as well as a few across the river in Arlington, VA, such as the National 9/11 Pentagon Memorial and Arlington National Cemetery (where you can see the Tomb of the Unknown Soldier).

 Don’t forget the classic memorials, too!
 To see these, head to the National Mall.

 In this area you’ll see the Washington Monument, Jefferson Memorial, Lincoln Memorial, Franklin Delano Roosevelt Memorial, and the Martin Luther King, Jr. Memorial.

 The John F. Kennedy Center for Performing Arts hosts shows and tours from nearly every performing arts genre.

 It is also the “home venue” to the National Symphony Orchestra, Washington National Opera, and the Suzanne Farrell Ballet.

 For Broadway style shows, consider The National Theatre.

 Shakespeare enthusiasts will surely enjoy the Shakespeare Theatre Company at the Harman Center for the Arts.
 The Washington Ballet also performs in this venue.

 Ford’s Theatre puts on classic productions, including an annual run of A Christmas Carol.
-Ford’s Theatre is where US President Abraham Lincoln was shot and killed.
+Ford’s Theatre is where US President Abraham Lincoln was shot.